A tiny house made entirely of steel

 The tiny house of steel

 The tiny house they built is made entirely of steel.
 The outer and inner walls, and the roof are made of a coated steel roofing material that is commonly used for MCS housing.
-The product is called Pro Panel II and is galvanized steel with a baked-on paint that has a 45 year warranty.
+The product is called Pro Panel II and is galvanized steel with a baked-on paint that has a 45 year warrenty.

 The studs in the walls are regular steel studs.